 7. TPE Non-Slip Rug

 Non-slip rugs are made of TPE, which is the abbreviation of thermoplastic elastomers, has the consist features of plastic and rubber.
 The anti-slip sucker rug pads won’t harm floors and leave sticky stains.
-They can protect people from sliding and falling on slippery floor.
+What’s more, they can protect people from sliding and falling on slippery floor.
 They are also great non-slip runner rugs.

 TPE non-slip rugs maintenance tips: